 Advanced Placement (AP) scores?

-AP scores of 4 and higher are evaluated for up to three transfer credits toward liberal arts requirements and, for the BBA program only, toward the studio requirement.
-AP credit is generally not accepted for studio art subjects for BFA programs.
+AP scores of 4 and higher are evaluated for up to three transfer credits toward liberal arts requirements and toward the studio requirement.

-I took English courses at an institution outside the U.S. Why
+I took English courses at an institution outside of the United States.
+Why

 aren't these courses counted towards my liberal arts reading and writing